 Originality: How well does the work represent your ideas and not copy someone else’s work?

-Click here to view the full rubric used during Visual Arts & Design auditions.
-(Linked to rubric)
+Click HERE to view the full rubric used during Visual Arts & Design auditions.

-If you’re unable to submit a video or have questions about the audition process, please contact firstname.lastname@example.org.
+If have questions about the audition process, please contact email@example.com.